rkillickdev/plan-it-go/README.md

 <br>

-The aim of Plan-It Go is to provide inspiration for new and exciting adventures and assist the user in planning their next trip.

-Born out of a love for travel and exploring new cities, this site hopes to help the user plot out their ideal itinerary, by offering recommendations based on the experience of other travellers.
+Born out of a love for travel and exploring new cities, this site hopes to help the user plot out their ideal itinerary, by offering recommendations of places to visit when they arrive at their chosen destination.
 Arriving in a new city can be overwhelming if you don’t know where you’re heading.
-If only you had known about a quirky little bar or restaurant round the corner rather than settling for second best.
-Sometimes the best kept secrets are not so obvious, but with the help of Plan-It Go, you can be in the know about the best places to visit.
+Sometimes the best kept secrets are not so obvious, so the site aims to steer users towards the best places to visit.

-Having selected a location for their trip, users will be provided with recommendations of places to visit.
-Once logged in to the site, users will have the ability to use these recommendations to build an itinerary for their trip.
-Recommendations will be sourced using the [Amadeus Points Of Interest API](https://developers.amadeus.com/self-service/category/destination-experiences/api-doc/points-of-interest).
-This is a summary of the API functionality from their documentation:

-*`
-"The API provides a ranked list of attractions and the name, coordinates, category (sights, beach/park, historical, nightlife, restaurant or shopping), tags and score for each one.
-The scores are powered by the AVUXI TopPlace algorithm which analyses millions of online reviews, photos and comments to determine popularity"
-`*

-When users add a place to their trip itinerary, data retrieved from the API for this place will be added to the site’s own ‘place’ database.
-As site traffic increases and users start building their own trips, reviewing places they have visited and posting photos of their experiences, the data collated from these interactions will be used to start making recommendations to other site users.
+Site users are able to browse destinations for inspiration and view recommendations of places to visit.
+The aim is that this should inspire new users to sign up to the site.
+Creating a user profile offers additional functionality, where logged in users have the ability to create trips and use the place recommendations to build itineraries.
+Once they have visited a place on their trip, they are able to leave a review or upload images for it.
+Once approved by a site moderator, these reviews and images are available for other users to view.
+As site traffic increases, the database of reviews and images associated with each recommended place will grow and give site users up to date and more detailed insights as to whether a place is worth adding to their itinerary.

-The ‘trip planner’ functionality also serves as a great way for users to record and journal their travels, storing their ‘go to’ places for the next time they return to a city and preserving memories with photos of the places they visited.
+The ‘trip itinerary’ functionality also serves as a great way for users to record and journal their travels, storing their ‘go to’ places for the next time they return to a city and preserving memories with photos of the places they visited.

-All users of the site will be able find inspiration for their next getaway, by browsing trips that other users have planned.
-The site owner hopes that this will encourage users to create their own account and make use of the trip planner themselves.
 The site serves as a stand alone travel planner, but the functionality could also be integrated into larger travel sites.

 [Back to top &uarr;](#contents)

-## **Target Users**

 <br>